Skip to main content

 What does the Tulip symbolise?

 Tulips are often at the centre of Easter displays in churches, businesses, and homes.
+They bring with them a sense of joy.

-Different colours of this bloom also have their own individual symbolism.
+Different colours also carry their own symbolism:

 – White tulips signify forgiveness